-If you or a loved one lives with an addiction and co-occurring mental health condition, The Recovery Village Palm Beach can help.
+If you or a loved one lives with an addiction and co-occurring mental health condition, The Recovery Village Palm Beach at Baptist Health can help.
 Reach out to a representative today for more information about our evidence-based treatment programs or to begin the enrollment process.

 Head, Lara S., & Gross, Alan M. “Systematic desensitization.”
 General principles and empirically supported techniques of cognitive behavior therapy, 2009.
 Accessed July 18, 2019.

 Stevens, Tom G. “ Self-Desensitization Instructions.”
 You can choose to be happy, 2019.
 Accessed July 18, 2019.